Bears-R-Us/arkouda/runs/ronawho-2020-04-16/README.md

 Arkouda scalability runs

 Benchmarks run on up to 512 nodes of a Cray-XC with Aries and 32 nodes of a Cray-CS With FDR InfiniBand.
 Per node hardware is similar.
-Using Arkouda master from 04/16/20: https://github.com/mhmerrill/arkouda/commit/f8a7422.
+Using Arkouda from 04/16/20: https://github.com/mhmerrill/arkouda/commit/f8a7422.
 Chapel 1.20.0 and 1.21.0 were used, and a second 1.20.0 run with aggregation disabled was also run.